aadi123/aadi123.github.io/content/about.en.md

 positions I come across, either taken from my own games or from others' games, by navigating to the chess-exercises (or as I like to call them, chessercises) section using the navigation bar at the top of the website.

 ## Contact
 I can be contacted at `aaditya at murthy dot me`.
 You can also use my [public GPG key](https://keybase.io/amurthy123) to send me an encrypted message.
 I am not currently looking for a new job, but feel free to email me about opportunities at your company if you are a recruiter.
 Feel free to also reach out if you just want to chat, always looking forward to gaining new ideas and perspectives from other individuals.
-Pointless or Repeated spamming will not be tolerated and will lead to a block.

 ## Site Information
 This site uses [Hugo](https://gohugo.io/) as a static site generator,